yejiyang/geospatial-dataset-publishing/README.md

 This repository uses **Black**, **isort**, and **Ruff** for Python code.
 The frontend is formatted with **Prettier**.
 Recommended VS Code settings are provided in the `.vscode` folder.
 Run `pip install -r requirements-dev.txt` to install Python tooling.
 Frontend formatting tools can be installed by running `npm install` inside the `frontend` directory.
 Use `npm run format` to format frontend code.

+## CI/CD
+A GitHub Actions workflow builds and publishes the frontend Docker image whenever changes are pushed to the `frontend/` directory on the `main` branch.
+The image is pushed to the GitHub Container Registry under the tag `global-tsunami-risk-map-frontend`.